 - “The kids do not know what’s going on, so it’s okay.”

-- “I am not like so and so, he/she’s in really bad shape.”
+- “I am not like so and so; they are in really bad shape.”

-- “I only drink or do drugs on the weekend, so I cannot be an addict.”
+- “I only drink or do drugs on weekends, so I cannot be an addict.”

 If you or someone you love is struggling with substance abuse, we encourage you to contact us today.
-Our friendly and caring recovery center staff answer the phones 24 hours a day.
-1-833-510-HELP
+Our friendly and caring recovery center staff answer the phones 24 hours a day, so call us at 888.501.9865.